CharlesStover/reactn/README.md

 ###### useGlobal(keyof State)

-`useGlobal('property')` returns a specific global state property and a function for updating that property.
+`useGlobal("property")` returns a specific global state property and a function for updating that property.

 ```javascript